 On the way back to Berwick we decided to stop off at Twizel castle.
 I had been here before on one of my long dog walks.
 My daughter said of all the castles we visited so far, this looked the most haunted.
 Yep, I think I’d have to agree.
 It had that eerie feeling about it, especially as the crows were circling and the light was fading.

 Day 4 – the final day of our coast and castles fundraising tour.
 We decided a photo opportunity at the lighthouse in Berwick was in order.
 It was really chilly in the wind, but it was worth it.
 We both had rosy cheeks and looked the picture of health.
 We both agreed that fresh air and a bit of exercise is really good for us – it’s also fun.

 We didn’t really want our day to end so we headed off to the town of Coldstream.
 There isn’t really a castle there, but we figured back in 1659, when the Coldstream Guards had their headquarters in the border town, it would have felt a bit castle like – that was close enough to a castle for us.

 On the way back we stopped off to take a photo at Twizel bridge.
 It wasn’t far from Twizel castle which we had visited yesterday, and any structure that dates back to 1511 was worth including in our tour.

-Thank you for reading this blog, and a big thank you to those customers, friends and family who have bought our special purple bulbs, and made a donation towards our Coast & Castles fundraising tour.
-We will be tallying up a total and sending the raised funds off to Crohn’s & Colitis UK at the beginning of December 2019.
-We’ll also be planning another father and daughter grand tour for next year.
+Thank you for reading this blog, and a big thank you to those customers, friends and family who have bought our special purple gifts, and made a donation towards our Coast & Castles fundraising tour.